 All individuals are encouraged to report concerns about failure of any person to abide by any restrictions imposed as an interim measure.
 The Institution will take prompt and responsive action to enforce any previously implemented measure.
-The Title IX Coordinator may implement interim measures at any time after receipt of an alleged violation of this policy.
+The Title IX Coordinator may implement interim measures at any time after receipt of an alleged violation of this policy and provide written notification about these options.
 Potential remedies and accommodations that may be applied to a Complainant or Respondent include: